Equator-Studios/scrapers/README.md

 only load what is in the text folder if available.

 # Running the project
-With a sufficiently up to date node/npm running `npm start` from within the terminal should be enough.
+After cloning the repository, you must install the dependencies.
+We use npm or other compatible package managers.
+More details below.
+To install the dependencies run `npm install`.
+After which with a sufficiently up to date node/npm running `npm start` from within the terminal should be enough.

 To install nodejs/npm for linux distributions, use the package manager that your distribution provides.
 Details are available at